-For most people, there will still be specific operational questions that are the most important to answer, and for them the plan is important.
-The transitional plan works through the human process of leaving the old, working its way through the neutral phase and embarking on the new, step by step.
+Considering most individuals, there will inevitably remain particular operational inquiries that hold paramount importance in need of addressing.
+In this context, the plan assumes a crucial role.
+The transitional management plan works through the human process of leaving the old.
+Comparably working its way through the neutral phase, and embarking on the new, step by step.
 You usually have to give people two parts to play.
-First, they need to be able to see their new part to play in relation to others in the organization.
-They may not like this part to play, but it’s better than not having a part to play.
-The second is to give everyone a part to play in the transition monitoring team, although this may be a small part to play.
+First, they need to be able to see their new part to play about others in the organization.
+Moving forward, the subsequent step entails allocating each individual a position within the transitional management monitoring team.

-- Collected knowledge provides a solution that solves the problem and takes care of the interests to the people involved.
+- Collected knowledge provides a solution that solves the problem and takes care of the interests of the people involved.

 Rule 1: Be consistent

-The communications of the employees must be consistent.
-Every rule, protocol and procedure must have the same message.
+The communication of the employees must be consistent.
+Every rule, protocol, and procedure must have the same message.
 Without these things being consistent, employees can start with a denial of the new beginning.
-People in management must be especially careful to lead by example.
-If one can point to one’s own behavior as an example, it will be easier for others to follow.
-One last important way to be consistent, according to Bridges, is not to ask people to follow the new ways, while at the same time rewarding actions based on the old ways.
-Employees must feel that they have something to earn by following the new system.
+In management roles, it’s imperative to exercise utmost caution and lead by setting a prime example.
+If one can point to one’s behavior as an example, it will be easier for others to follow.
+As underscored by Bridges, an additional vital approach to fostering consistency withholds from pushing for the uptake of novel methodologies.
+It’s imperative to furnish incentives for actions that continue to resonate with well-established methodologies.
+Employees must perceive tangible benefits associated with embracing the new approach.

 Rule 3: Give the new identity a symbol

 People are at times illogical and often driven by emotions.
 This can lead to trivial things creating big problems and evoking emotions for employees for better or worse.
-Such small things as “color of the identification card” have little effect on the success of the change, but can give a symbolic meaning to something new.
+Minor details like the ID card color minimally impact change success, yet they symbolically imbue novelty with meaningful significance.